taichi-dev/taichi/docs/contributor_guide.rst

 (Linux only) pinpointing runtime errors using ``gdb``
 -----------------------------------------------------
-A quick way to pinpoint common runtime errors such as segmentation faults/assertion failures.
+A quick way to pinpoint common runtime errors such as segmentation faults/assertion failures:
 When Taichi crashes, ``gdb`` will be triggered and attach to the current thread.
 You might be prompt to enter sudo password required for gdb thread attaching.
 After entering ``gdb``, check the stack backtrace with command ``bt`` (``backtrace``),